Avinash174/Dicee-flutter/README.md

-# Dice Flutter
+# 🎲 Dice Flutter 🎲

-A new Flutter project.
+A New Flutter project.

 ## Getting Started